ogmini/Notepad-Tabstate-Buffer/README.md

  - Length of Filepath (Stored as an unsigned LEB128)
  - Filepath as little-ending UTF-16
  - Length of original content (Stored as an unsigned LEB128)
- - Unknown possibly 52 bytes (Need to investigate)
+ - Unknown appears to be 45 bytes followed by a delimiter (Need to investigate)
+   -  The 45 bytes seem to end with the bytes for the length of the original content twice, 01 00 00 00, and the lenght of the original content again.
+(Ex.
+96 02 96 02 01 00 00 00 96 02 when the length of the original content was 96 02 or 278)
  - Content
  - Unknown 5 bytes
+ - Unsaved Buffer Chunks

 ## Chunk Format for Unsaved Buffer